section-engineering-education/engineering-education/content/articles/c#-or-c++-for-game-development/index.md

 Compared to **C# and Unity**, **C++ and Unreal Engine** isn't beginner-friendly, meaning that developers need more advanced skills to use it.

-It is enough for beginners to play around the Unity environment, but if you want a more powerful engine, choose C++ and Unreal Engine
+It is enough for beginners to play around the Unity environment, but if you want a more powerful engine, choose C++ and Unreal Engine.

 ### Conclusion
-C # and C ++ game development decisions depend on your **programming skill level and determination**.
+C-sharp and C++ game development decisions depend on your **programming skill level and determination**.

 New developers should start with a more friendly environment for game creation i.e. C# with unity and attain Unreal Engine with C++ as their skills improve.